CollectorOfJack/CollectorOfJack.github.io/_posts/2022-12-07-How-Much-Is-My-Jack-Daniels-Collection-Worth.md

 ## Rarity

-**How many bottles were produced?** That will completely vary based on the release, each release is definitely different, and sometimes, for example the Eric Church bottles there were actually multiple releases.
+**How many bottles were produced?** That will completely vary based on the release, each release is definitely different, and sometimes, for example the Eric Church bottles there were actually multiple releases over the years.

 ## Where can I sell my collection?

 That one can be a tricky question to answer, there are a lot of factors to consider.

 **Where do you live?**
 Do you know what the laws are around selling alcohol in your state?
+Are you able to ship them?
+Legally?
+Shipping of alcohol via USPS, Fedex and UPS is pretty restricted based on laws.
 Do you want to sell them all at once or one at a time?
 Do you want to sell them to a private collector or a retailer?
 If you are in our around St. Louis (6 hour radius) and interested in selling, [be sure to reach out to me](/contact).
 I might be interested.